junweihsu/TRACE/README.md

 - Crystallinity estimation of the entire system.
 - Guest molecule occupancy analysis for each cage.

 This tool was developed as part of an academic study on hydrate formation dynamics.
-For more information, please refer to the upcoming publication [reference pending].
+For more details, please see our manuscript [reference pending, currently under review at *Journal of Chemical Theory and Computation*].

+Corresponding author: Shiang-Tai Lin (stlin@ntu.edu.tw)
+Maintainer: Jun-Wei Hsu (qwe88196060@gmail.com)

 ## 2. Usage